The Technology, Media and Telecommunications Review: Spain

 i Electronic communications

-Following the consolidation process of the electronic communications market in Spain through mergers and acquisitions, which resulted in the convergence of fixed and mobile operators (e.g., Orange and Jazztel, Vodafone and ONO, Yoigo, Pepephone and Másmóvil), and broadband and pay-TV operators (e.g., Telefónica and DTS), the Spanish market has continued a process of deep transformation due to the convergence of technologies, devices and platforms.
+Following the consolidation process of the electronic communications market in Spain through mergers and acquisitions, which took place in the past decade and resulted in the convergence of fixed and mobile operators (e.g., Orange and Jazztel, Vodafone and ONO, Yoigo, Pepephone and Másmóvil), and broadband and pay-TV operators (e.g., Telefónica and DTS), the Spanish market has continued a process of deep transformation due to the convergence of technologies, devices and platforms.
 On top of that, OTT services have significantly increased their market share, as evidenced by:

-- a new European regulation on the protection of natural persons with regard to the processing of personal data that applies, inter alia, to OTT and IoT services addressed to end users in the European Union (EU); and
+- a new European regulation on the protection of natural persons with regard to the processing of personal data that applies, among other things, to OTT and IoT services addressed to end users in the European Union (EU); and

-- a new Directive to amend the Audiovisual Media Services Directive2 which, among other things, establishes specific rules that, inter alia, are intended to create a level playing field with the traditional linear and non-linear audiovisual services, as alternative audiovisual platforms are growing fast, replacing traditional means of accessing content (e.g., Netflix, HBO, Amazon, Sky, Huawei and Apple's audiovisual platforms have entered the Spanish market since 2015).
+- a new Directive to amend the Audiovisual Media Services Directive2 which, among other things, establishes specific rules that, inter alia, are intended to create a level playing field with the traditional linear and non-linear audiovisual services, as alternative audiovisual platforms are growing fast replacing traditional means of accessing content (e.g., Netflix, HBO, Amazon, Sky, Huawei and Apple's audiovisual platforms have entered the Spanish market since 2015, and recently surpassed traditional paid television operators' market share).

-Additionally, the approval of Directive (EU) 2018/1972 of the European Parliament and of the Council, of 11 December 2018, establishing the European Electronic Communications Code, which repeals most of the EU prior regulation on this matter (EECC) will cause a substantial revision of the Spanish electronic communications regulations as a whole.
+Additionally, the approval of Directive (EU) 2018/1972 of the European Parliament and of the Council of 11 December 2018 establishing the European Electronic Communications Code (EECC), which repeals most of the EU prior regulation on this matter will cause a substantial revision of the Spanish electronic communications regulations as a whole.
 In fact, a draft of a new General Telecommunications Law (draft GTL 2020),5 which is intended to transpose the EECC, was issued on 11 September 2020.
+However, although the government's public consultation process ended in October 2020, the draft GTL 2020 is yet to be approved.

 In compliance with its periodic duty to analyse the electronic communications markets, the National Markets and Competition Commission (NMCC) has followed the deregulation tendency of other European countries and begun its fourth review and analysis of the electronic communications markets.
 In particular, in January 2017 the NMCC issued a resolution on Markets 1/2007 and 2/2007 (Markets 1 and 2), lifting Telefónica's obligations as a holder of significant market power on the retail market for access to fixed telephony as the requirements to be a relevant market subject to ex ante regulation are no longer being met.
 However, regarding the wholesale market for call origination in the fixed network, the NMCC still considers that the wholesale market is not really competitive and imposes certain obligations on Telefónica (including providing separate accounts, non-discrimination and transparency measures, etc.).
 In addition, in April 2017 the NMCC issued a resolution to deregulate access to mobile network markets (Market 15), lifting the obligation on the main three network operators (Telefónica, Vodafone and Orange) to provide virtual mobile operators (OMVs) with reasonable access to their mobile infrastructure on the basis that, according to the NMCC, this market is already competitive.
-In addition, throughout 2017, the NMCC reviewed Telefónica's main reference offers and prices as an operator designated as having significant market power, including disaggregated virtual access to the fibre optic loop, the new broadband ethernet service, the wholesale offer for access to manholes and conduits, and the reference offer for leased lines.
+Moreover, throughout 2017, the NMCC reviewed Telefónica's main reference offers and prices as an operator designated as having significant market power, including disaggregated virtual access to the fibre optic loop, the new broadband ethernet service, the wholesale offer for access to manholes and conduits, and the reference offer for leased lines.
+Finally, in October 2021, the NMCC approved a resolution regarding the wholesale broadband markets (Markets 3a and 3b), which, among other things, increases the geographic area in which these markets are considered competitive (now covering 67 per cent of the Spanish population), and lifts Telefónica's current access obligations (as operator with a significant market power).

 In the context of its duties as referred to above, the NMCC has also issued several recent resolutions regarding the regulation of the telecommunications market: